elcritch/figuro/README.md

   ConstraintSizes* = enum
     UiAuto ## default size option for nodes
            ## it's the size of the parent width/height
-           ## minux the x/y positions of the node
+           ## minus the x/y positions of the node
     UiFrac ## represents `fr` aka CSS Grid fractions UiPerc ## represents percentage of parent box or grid UiFixed ## represents fixed coordinate size